Alfredo Cariello: Football career

 Cariello started his career at Salernitana Calcio 1919, one of the largest club in Campania, just behind S.S.C.
 Napoli.
 He was loaned to Nocerina and Savoia, also in Campania.
 He then joined Taranto and Giulianova in January 2003.

 Chievo

 He was spotted by Chievo in January 2004, which the club keen on signing players in lower league and loaned out to ensure there was good players in squad when relegated.
-He was loan back to Giulianova for the rest of 2003–04 season.
+He was loaned back to Giulianova for the rest of 2003–04 season.

 He played for Frosinone Calcio in second half of 2004–05 season, and played his first Serie A season at Ascoli in 2005-06 along with Francesco Carbone, in co-ownership deal with Chievo for €500 and €20,000 respectively.
 Chievo bought back both players for an undisclosed fee.

 On 26 August 2006, he was sold to F.C.
 Crotone in co-ownership deal, for €50,000 but bought back by Chievo in June 2007 for around €4,000.